 The name of the immigrant (not the US citizen) will be called by your interviewing immigration officer.

-You, your spouse, and your attorney (if you have one) will be led to a small office.
+You, your spouse, and your attorney will be led to a small office.
 It will not be a courtroom or a hearing room.
 Rather it will likely be a small office with a desk, a computer, files and chairs.
 Once in the office, the immigration officer will ask you to remain standing and swear you both in.
 If the immigrant spouse does not speak English well then you should bring an interpreter to the hearing.
 A bilingual US Citizen cannot translate for their immigrant spouse at the interview.
 The immigration officer will also swear in your interpreter to ensure that the interpreter only interprets what is being said and does not offer his or her own testimony or explanations for your answers.

 The immigration officer will ask for identification for both of you (state driver license or identification card, social security card, passport, work card).
 Incidentally, for many federal buildings (where the interviews are likely to be held) you will need this identification in order to enter the building.

 Usually, the officer will begin by reviewing the paperwork you have submitted.
 He will make sure that the paperwork submitted was accurate.
 He will verify your address, phone number and will review other portions of your paperwork.
 He will then likely ask the questions which you answered on your I-485 form.
 These were questions such as: Have ever been arrested?
 Do you intend to engage in espionage in the United States?; Have you been a member or affiliated with the Communist party or other totalitarian party?
-Have you ever received public assistance in the United States?
+Have you ever received public assistance of any kind while in the United States?

 He will then go over the immigrant’s immigration history in the United States.
 These questions include: When did you first enter the United States?
 Have you ever left the United States after you entered?
 How did you enter the United States?
 Although these appear to be simple questions bad answers can lead to very serious consequences.
-The immigration officer may be trying to learn if you came into the United States with preconceived intent (e.g. stating that you were coming as a tourist when you were really coming with the intention of marrying your spouse and staying in the United States permanently) or if you entered the United States illegally in some way (like lying on your application for a tourist visa) He will also be trying to see if the immigrant is subject to removal.
-These questions although seemingly innocent all have a purpose for the immigration officer.
+The immigration officer may be trying to learn if you came into the United States with preconceived intent (e.g. stating that you were coming as a tourist when you were really coming with the intention of marrying your spouse and staying in the United States permanently) or if you entered the United States illegally in some way (like lying on your application for a tourist visa) He will also be trying to see if the immigrant is subject to removal (deportation).
+Each of these questions although seemingly innocent all have a purpose for the immigration officer.
 Do not take these questions lightly.
 These questions should be reviewed before your interview with an immigration Attorney.